ministryofjustice/cloud-platform-environments/namespaces/cloud-platform-test-1.k8s.integration.dsd.io/kiam/README.md

 **When the Helm chart is deployed, ALL Pod traffic to the AWS Metadata API will be intercepted by Kiam and any Pod that wishes to assume a role will not be able to until the steps detailed in the Post-Installation Usage are applied.**

 **NOTE: The name of the Helm install MUST be `kiam`.
-Anything else will result in a failed installation.**
+Anything else will result in a failed installation.
+If you must, you can call it something else, but you have to update the JSON files when generating the certificate files.**

 Now you can go ahead and install the chart into the `kube-system` namespace with the following command:
 ```